omeka/classic-enduser/Plugins/Editorial.md

 - *Additional Email Text*: this optional field allows you to add instructions or other text to the email.
 - *Grant Access To*: set which users on the Omeka site can see and comment on this Editorial block.
 SuperUsers will always be able to see Editorial blocks.
 Other users must be added.
       - Use *Grant Access* to allow Exhibit-contributor users to view this exhibit.

+Note: Multiple *Editorial Blocks* can be added to a single page, allowing for multiple comment chains.

 ![Editorial block options, no selections made](../doc_files/plugin_images/editorial_options.png)